spdk/spdk/README.md

 Building
 ========

-Once the prerequisites and SPDK are installed, run 'make' within the SPDK directory to build the SPDK libraries and examples.
+Once the prerequisites are installed, run 'make' within the SPDK directory to build the SPDK libraries and examples.

     make DPDK_DIR=/path/to/dpdk